datarobot-oss/terraform-aws-dr-infra/README.md

 #### Description
 Uses the [terraform-aws-eks-pod-identity](https://github.com/terraform-aws-modules/terraform-aws-eks-pod-identity) module to create a pod identity for the `cluster-autoscaler-aws-cluster-autoscaler` service account in the `cluster-autoscaler` namespace with an [IAM policy](https://github.com/terraform-aws-modules/terraform-aws-eks-pod-identity/blob/master/cluster_autoscaler.tf) that allows the creation and management of EC2 instances.

-Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `https://kubernetes.github.io/autoscaler/cluster-autoscaler` helm chart into the `cluster-autoscaler` namespace.
+Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `cluster-autoscaler` helm chart from the  `https://kubernetes.github.io/autoscaler` helm repo into the `cluster-autoscaler` namespace.

 This helm chart allows for automatic horizontal scaling of EKS cluster nodes.